watson-developer-cloud/openwhisk-sdk/packages/visual-recognition-v3/README.md

 bx wsk service bind watson_vision_combined visual-recognition-v3
 ```
 ## Using the Watson Visual Recognition V3 Package

-- Visual Recognition uses a form of `api_key` only with instances created before May 23, 2018.
-Newer instances of Visual Recognition use `iam_apikey`.

 ### Example usage with Watson Visual Recognition V3